-Patient with bipolar affective disorder treatment generally experience one to two episodes of either mania or depression in one year, each lasting for a minimal period of 1-2 weeks or it may persist for even longer period like 6 months.
-In few individual patient may experience >4 episode per year in which it is called as Rapid Cycles.
+Patient with bipolar affective disorder generally experience one to two episodes of either mania or depression in one year, each lasting for a minimal period of 1-2 weeks or it may persist for even longer period like 6 months.
+In few individual patient may experience >4 episode per year in which it is called as Rapid Cycler.

-During Manic episode there is a change in a person thinking pattern and behavior which is noticed by people around him or by patient himself.
-Patient may experience following changes in behavior in episode of hypo/ mania.
+During Manic episode there is a change in a person thinking pattern and behaviour which is noticed by people around him or by patient himself.
+Patient may experience following changes in behaviour in episode of hypo/ mania.

 In depressive episode patient will experience totally opposite of above as mentioned already in depressive disorder.